Christian Cappis

-Christian Jaeger Cappis (born August 13, 1999) is an American professional soccer player who plays as a midfielder for Brøndby IF in the Danish Superliga.
+Christian Jaeger Cappis (born August 13, 1999) is an American professional soccer player who plays as a central midfielder for Major League Soccer club FC Dallas.

 Club career

 FC Dallas

 Cappis started to play soccer for academy club, Texans SC.
 In 2017, his club won the "2016–17 US Developmental Academy U17/18 Championship" with him being named "Central Conference Player of the Year".

 As a result of his performance on this tournament, he and Chris Richards, who was also part of the team, were approached by FC Dallas's academy and in the same year, they signed with the club.
 After several good performances at the Dallas Academy, the club showed interest in sign him a professional contract.
 However, the move was prevented by MLS due to the Homegrown Player Rule which prevents academy players from signing with clubs far from their native town.
 As Cappis is from Greater Houston, Houston Dynamo was supposed to have priority in signing the player.